TreeReview: A Dynamic Tree of Questions Framework for Deep and Efficient LLM-based Scientific Peer Review: Experiments

 To complement our automatic evaluation, we conduct a human evaluation with 20 papers randomly sampled from the test set.
 Five evaluators with experience reviewing for top NLP/ML conferences are recruited to evaluate pairs of reviews and sets of feedback comments generated by different methods.
 Each pair is assessed by two different evaluators to ensure reliability, with the evaluation procedure and criteria detailed in the Appendix \ref{appendix:human_eval_details}.

 Fig.~\ref{fig:win_rate} shows \emph{TreeReview} consistently outperforming baselines on human evaluation across two review tasks.
 For full reviews, \emph{TreeReview} achieves win-rates between 66.25\% (against DGE) and 90.00\% (against \textsc{Reviewer2}).
 For feedback comments, \emph{TreeReview} surpasses the strong MARG baseline (57.50\% vs. 42.50\%).
 The high inter-evaluator agreement (overall agreement of 0.75 and Cohen $\kappa$ of 0.70) indicates reliable human judgments.
+In addition, we have calculated the Spearman's rank correlation coefficient between the "Overall Quality" scores assigned by the LLM and the aggregated win-rate scores derived from human pairwise comparisons.
+The results show strong consistency ($\rho \approx 0.90$, $p < 0.05$), further supporting the validity of LLM-based assessment.
 These results demonstrate that our framework generates reviews and comments that better align with expert preferences compared to baseline methods.